avs-sdk-workshop/avs-sdk-workshop.github.io/_posts/2012-12-29-3-create-device-security-profile.md

 layout: nil
 ---

-### Register Your Product and Create a Security Profile

-In this tutorial, we'll walk you through creating an Amazon developer account, registering your prototype or commercial device, and setting up your security profile.
-When finished, you'll have the credentials required to access the Alexa Voice Service (AVS).

-### Create an Amazon developer account

-Unless you already have one, go ahead and create a free developer account at [developer.amazon.com](https://developer.amazon.com/login.html).

 ### Register your prototype and create a security profile

 After you've created an Amazon developer account, you'll need to create a product and security profile.
 This will enable your software client to connect to AVS.

 Log in to [developer.amazon.com](https://developer.amazon.com/login.html).
 You should be in the Dashboard by default - click the **ALEXA VOICE SERVICE** button in the global navigation to start building products with Alexa built-in.
+If you don't see this screen, try this link:  https://developer.amazon.com/avs/home.html#/avs/homes

 ![code](../assets/1-devportal-alexa-fixed.png)

 If this is your first time using AVS, you'll see a welcome screen.
 Click the **GET STARTED** button, then click the **CREATE PRODUCT** button.

-If you're a returning developer, click the blue **CREATE PRODUCT** button at the top right corner of the screen.
+If you're a returning developer that has already created products in your dashboard, click the blue **CREATE PRODUCT** button at the top right corner of the screen to start building a new device profile.

 ### Fill in product information